Chicago Style Workout 20: Abbreviation of Names and Titles

 As a reader of the email that comes to The Chicago Manual of Style, I regularly find myself explaining the purpose of the illustrations (figures and tables) to puzzled users.
 Two recent queries:

-This month’s workout, “Plurals,” centers on CMOS 17, paragraphs 7.5–15.
+This workout centers on paragraphs 7.5–15 in CMOS 18.
 Advanced editors might tackle the questions cold; learners can study that section of the Manual before answering.

 In a typed document, each new paragraph should begin with a first-line indent, applied either with the Tab key or with your word processor’s indentation feature rather than the Space bar.
 One-half inch is the traditional measure for an indent.
 Exceptions: